 A year earlier, second-wife Kay convinced Grandpa to sell his family home of 35 years and redeploy proceeds towards two new homes, one at her native Marysville and the other in Palm Springs.
 Fur coats, cars, and jewelry were similarly acquired as community property with Jack providing the property and Kay claiming community.
 She persuaded him to buy quite a few things she was destined to enjoy.
 A woman on her fourth husband possesses certain advantages in this sort of game.

-On our next rendezvous, Grandpa was without car, having gifted his Lincoln Continental to satisfy her birthday wish.
+On our next rendezvous, Grandpa was without car, having gifted his Lincoln Continental to satisfy his wife’s birthday wish.
 Here’s how Kay put it in a later court filing: “Nov.
 21, 1971 – My birthday present was a transfer of Lincoln car title to me.”
 A few weeks earlier Barry and I visited Grandpa and met the new wife at their new home in Marysville.
 This was the first time this new wife became news to me, though they’d married in January 1968, a mere four months after Grandma’s passing.
 That afternoon in Marysville, I saw Grandpa quiver like a trapped bird.
 This wasn’t the dynamic man I’d spent a pleasant vacation with in Lincoln City five months prior.

 That Christmas, Grandpa joined our family and a plan was hatched for me to drive him to the coast for a week.
 He often sought sanctuary in that cherished retreat as the cabin was purchased in his name alone.
 Its modest furnishings suggest Kay never spent time there.
 I hold no memory of that trip, if not for this brief diary entry Mom produced during the ensuing legal battle following her dad’s death: “Dec.
 26, 1971, Bill & Dad went to L.C. – stayed with him until Jan.
 2, 1972.”